9xb/Gilded-Rose-Kata-in-PHP-phpspec/readme.md

 We have recently signed a supplier of conjured items.
 This requires an update to our system:

-"Conjured" items degrade in Quality twice as fast as normal items
+- "Conjured" items degrade in Quality twice as fast as normal items

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
+However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn’t believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we’ll cover for you).